-If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just two weeks with training from National Laser Institute!
+If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just two weeks with cosmetic laser training courses from National Laser Institute!

 Our courses are divided into two sections: didactic (classroom) and clinical hands-on training.
 You will spend the first half of each course doing classroom education.
 Here, you will learn things like tissue interaction, wavelengths and laser selection, patient care and more!

 The second half of the course is spent doing hands-on training in an educational setting.
 You will have the opportunity to treat a variety of clients and tattoo types to gain real-world experience.